 Classes & Training at EYC

 Scholarships.
-Scholarships funded by the Aaron R Moore Scholarship Fund are available to students ages 7-16 who are year round residents of Door County and who would not be able to enroll but for this fund.
+Scholarships funded by the Aaron R Moore Scholarship Fund are available to students ages 7-16 who are year-round residents of Door County and who would not be able to enroll but for this fund.
 Students granted scholarships can enroll in any EYC sailing session.
 The scholarship process is simple and confidential.
-Parents seeking scholarships should contact the EYC Scholarship Chair at email@example.com prior to membership and lesson enrollment.
-Application should be made as soon as possible and prior to July 1.
+Parents seeking scholarships should contact the EYC Scholarship Chair at [email protected] prior to membership and lesson enrollment.
+Application for a scholarship should be made as soon as possible and prior to July 1.

 EYC Staff /Instructors